What is Organic Food?

-Organic farming is more labour intensive and requires more space – there is a limit to how many organic animals can be raised in a barn and natural fertility building and pest management strategies like green manures and crop rotations mean organic farmland is not always planted with a crop destined for market.
+Organic farming is more labour intensive and requires more space – for example: there is a limit to how many organic animals can be raised in a barn, and natural fertility building and pest management strategies like green manures and crop rotations mean organic farmland is not always planted with a crop destined for market.
 Organic prices are also higher because organic demand exceeds supply.

 What is a certified organic product?

 A product can be certified organic if it has been certified by an accredited certification body that it meets the rigors of the Canadian Organic Standards.
 Any product label that displays the Canada organic logo or claims the product has 70 per cent or more organic ingredients must include the name of the certification body that certified it.

 Products with 95% or Greater Organic Content: